Quantitative easing

 How does QE work?

-Essentially, QE works by raising asset prices, starting with government bonds, and then spreading out through the wider economy - this gives a boost to bank assets and current bank lending and creates a positive wealth effect for asset holders.
+QE can work in a number of ways, but essentially it works by raising asset prices, starting with government bonds, and then spreading out through the wider economy – this gives a boost to bank assets and current bank lending and creates a positive wealth effect for asset holders.

-Although regarded widely as printing money, purists argue that printing money is more associated with funding government debt, rather than QE, which is directly pumping money into the financial system to stimulate spending.
+Although regarded widely as printing money, this is not the case.
+Printing money is more associated with funding government debt, rather than QE, which is directly pumping money into the economy to stimulate spending.

 Quantitative easing by the Bank of England involves the following steps, and results in a number of interconnected effects:

-The Bank of England purchases existing corporate and government bonds held by banks and corporations with an injection of electronic money.
+1. The Bank of England purchases existing corporate and government bonds held by private businesses, including pension fund holders, insurance companies, private firms and high street banks.
+This is done through an injection of electronic money.

-These funds are credited to the investors (banks) accounts, which, initially improves their liquidity.
+2. These funds are credited to the investors accounts, which, initially improves their liquidity.

-The most immediate effect of the asset purchase is that prices of these existing assets (gilts) increase, while yields - effectively, the interest on them - are pushed down.
-This encourages banks and other investors to look to rebalance their portfolios by investing in other assets with a higher yield, such as corporate bonds and equities.
-As new investment occurs, the new liquidity is re-directed towards sellers of bonds and equities.
+3. The most immediate effect of the asset purchase is that prices of these existing assets (gilts) rise, while yields – effectively, the interest on them – adjust downwards.
+This encourages banks and other investors to look to rebalance their portfolios by investing in other assets with a higher yield, such as corporate bonds and shares (equities).
+As new investment occurs, the new liquidity is re-directed towards sellers of bonds and shares.
+In addition, lower yields push down borrowing costs for business, which can act as a stimulus to borrowing and spending.

-This creates a wealth effect, with holders of assets experiencing an increase in their wealth, raising confidence and stimulating spending, which can spread out to the real economy.
+4. The rise in the yields of other assets, such as shares, creates a wealth effect, with holders of assets experiencing an increase in their wealth, raising confidence and also stimulating spending.
+This positive effects of this may then spread out to the real economy.

 The hope is that: